TOPICS IN RISK ASSESSMENT Syllabus

 Upon successfully completing this course, students will be able to:

-- identify and critically assess key science and policy issues involved in the application of the risk sciences to public health policy decision-making
+- Identify and critically assess key science and policy issues involved in the application of the risk sciences to public health policy decision-making; and

 Academic Ethics Code